Priyanshu-coder81/HealthPath/Readme.md

-# 🏥 SwasthyaSetu
+# 🏥 HealthPath

-SwasthyaSetu is a centralized health management platform designed to bridge the gap between hospitals, NGOs, and the public.
+HealthPath is a centralized health management platform designed to bridge the gap between hospitals, NGOs, and the public.
 It helps users check real-time availability of hospital resources and access Ayushman Bharat card-related services with ease.

 ## 🚀 Features